kiedtl/website/src/content/blog/hare.md

 ---

+Note: If I still exist by late 2022 (not likely), when Hare is supposed to reach v1.0, I'll be updating this post.

+---

 [^1]: Yes, I know that Rust is a C++ replacement, not a C replacement.
 What I mean by that is that I use Rust in the same places I'd normally use C.